Equivalence-Singularity Dichotomy in Markov Measures: Introduction

-Let us describe the outline of our proof.
-The computation of the Hahn-Lebesgue decomposition of Markov fields consists of an event determined by the convergence of a random series with Markovian dependence.
+The computation of the Hahn-Lebesgue decomposition of Markov fields reveals that it consists of an event determined by the convergence of a random series with Markovian dependence.
 Then we show that for the Markov fields in $\mathscr{S}$ such series are well-behaved in the following sense.
 First, using some kind of probabilistic pigeonhole principle (Lemma \ref{Lemma: Fatou}) we are able to control the probability of such series to converge.
-Second, we exploit a class-property of the Markov fields in $\mathscr{S}$ to use an exhaustion argument (Lemmas \ref{Lemma: Fatou Markov} and \ref{Lemma: Hereditary}).
+Second, we exploit few class-properties of the Markov fields in $\mathscr{S}$ to use an exhaustion argument (Lemmas \ref{Lemma: Fatou Markov} and \ref{Lemma: Hereditary}).